Wes Fesler: Coaching career

 Fesler ignored interest from teams of the National Football League and instead pursued a career in coaching.
 He began his coaching career as an assistant to his Ohio State football coach, Sam Willaman, in 1931 and 1932.
 In 1933, Fesler accepted an offer from Harvard University as head coach of the basketball team and backfield coach of the football team.
 He stayed at Harvard until 1941.
 His stint at Harvard turned out to be the longest tenure of his career.

 In 1941, Fesler accepted an offer from Wesleyan University to be the head coach of their football team.
 Unfortunately, the Wesleyan football program was interrupted after the 1942 season by World War II.
 In 1945, Fesler accepted an offer from Princeton as head basketball coach and assistant football coach.
 He later became the head football coach at the University of Pittsburgh in 1946.
 In 1947, he became the head coach at Ohio State.
 He resigned on December 9, 1950, citing "excessive pressure for winning football games".
 After leaving Ohio State, he became head coach at the University of Minnesota from 1951–1953.

 Fesler's 1949 Ohio State team was the Big Ten Conference co-champion and beat California in the Rose Bowl.
 Fesler developed the talents of 1950 Heisman Trophy winner Vic Janowicz at Ohio State and two-time Big Ten MVP Paul Giel at Minnesota.

 Fesler had a stronger record as a football coach than as a basketball coach.
 His combined record as a major college football head coach, at Pitt, Ohio State, and Minnesota, was 34–31–8.
 His combined record as basketball head coach at Harvard and Princeton was 67–108.

+Death

+Fesler died on July 30, 1989, at the Palm Terrace Rest Home in Laguna Hills, California.